-The Underserved Pathway mentorship is a longitudinal relationship to support students’ interest and commitment to caring for people who are underserved.
+The Underserved Pathway mentorship is a longitudinal relationship to support students’ interest and commitment to caring for people who are under-resourced and marginalized.

 Who are Underserved Pathway mentors?